lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Identity functions
+An identity function simply pass its arguments without any transformation apart from formatting the output data accordingly when necessary.
 For each function type exists an identity function.

-These identity functions simply pass their arguments without any transformation apart from formatting the output data accordingly when necessary.
+Identity functions are named using only their corresponding function type identifiers.